justmoon/dassie/packages/lib-reactive/README.md

 The solution is a different kind of value called a signal.
 Signals provide the methods `read` and `write` which allows you access and modify their internal state.
 You can also call `update` and pass a reducer which accepts the previous state and returns a new state.
 When creating a new signal, you can pass an `initialValue`.

-Actors can access signals using a special helper method `sig.get` which will tracked which signals the actor accessed and restart the actor if any of these signals' values change.
+Actors can access signals using a special helper method `sig.readAndTrack` which will tracked which signals the actor accessed and restart the actor if any of these signals' values change.

 Let's see an example.